Cut-free sequent calculi for the provability logic D: Introduction

-In this paper, we establish sequent calculus for {\bf D} so that the completeness with respect to D-models naturally holds.
-A key idea of our calculus is the use of three kinds of sequents.
+In this paper, we establish sequent calculi for {\bf D} so that the completeness with respect to D-models naturally holds.
+A key idea of our calculi is the use of three kinds of sequents.
 While Kushida \cite{Kushida} used two kinds of sequents to make the calculus for {\bf S}, we add one more kind.
-We call the three kinds `GL-sequents', `S-sequents', and `D-sequents'; these correspond to, in Figure~\ref{Fig:D-model}, the truth at the GL-model, the truth at the infinitely descending sequence, and the truth at the limit, respectively.
+We call the three kinds `GL-sequents', `S-sequents', and `D-sequents'; these respectively correspond to the truth at the GL-model, at the tail, and at the bottom in Figure~\ref{Fig:D-model}.
 Moreover, as the names suggest, these correspond to the provability of {\bf GL}, {\bf S}, and {\bf D}, respectively.